 We brought Dallie up to the rescue in early August of 2015.
 She had clearly missed out on both human and canine socialization and was very body-unaware and disconnected.
 She has been a long-term training project for us and our volunteers, but she is smart and very affectionate, too.
 Dallie attended several sessions of group training classes with our volunteers and graduated with honors, and she has also done extensive private training.
 She loves the mental stimulation and interaction of training and she now has great focus.

-Dallie is about four years old now, and has matured beautifully.
+Dallie is about six years old now, and has matured beautifully.
 She sweet natured, extremely beautiful, and has a friendly, people loving nature.
-She is a very physical dog and loves to body check when playing.
+But she is a very physical dog and loves to body check when playing.
 And she plays and body checks hard!
 She can get over-excited and decide to play tug with your shoes or your bag, but is easily redirected.
 She has a very solid and extensive training base now, and much better self control.
 She can still be reactive with some things, but this is now limited to one “woof”, and she turns looking for her treat.
 We only walk her on leash unless we are in a securely fenced area without unknown people.

-Because she is a bit rough, she should not be adopted into a family with children or elderly people, as she could easily knock them over in her exuberance.
+Because she is quite rough, she should not be adopted into a family with children or elderly people, as she could easily knock them over in her exuberance.
 She is so fun to train, we’d love an experienced dog owning and training adopter for her.
 Her ideal home would be local as her adopters will need ongoing training and management support.

 We have lots of video of Dallie and would be happy to tell you more about her.
 Please contact us if you think that Dallie might fit in your life.